Is academic advising mandatory?

 Depends on the course.
 A “D” is considered passed in many general education courses.
 A “C” or higher is required for ENGL 1101 and 1102.
 Some majors require higher than a C average in certain courses for entry into programs.
 A “C” or higher must be earned in all major level courses.

 How do I get an override into a course?

 If you have questions regarding overrides, contact the department of the specific course into which you are seeking the override.
-University College Advising Services is unable to process overrides.
+Owl Advising is unable to process overrides.

 Probation & Dismissal

 A student will be placed on academic probation at the end of any semester in which his/her adjusted grade point average Institutional Grade Point Average falls below 2.0.
 Students may remove themselves from academic probation by raising their Instituional Grade Point Average to at least 2.0.

 Students on academic probation will be dismissed for any one of the following reasons:

 - They fail to maintain a 2.0 grade point average for courses attempted in any semester.

 - They fail to remove themselves from academic probation after completing three terms of attendance

 For counting semesters and terms of enrollment, audits, withdrawals and incompletes will be used.